-Children with autism are significantly poorer nutritionally and metabolically than neurotypical children, according to a new study.
+Children with autism have an impaired body function, according to a new study.
+They are significantly poorer nutritionally and metabolically than neurotypical children.
 They have also been found to be less able to get rid of toxins from their bodies.

 Professor James Adams of Arizona State University, the principal investigator of the research, said the study revealed “many nutritional and metabolic abnormalities in children with autism”.